coq478/openvpn-client/README.md

         To                         Action      From
         --                         ------      ----
         Anywhere on eth1           ALLOW IN    192.168.1.1/24
         Anywhere on eth0           ALLOW IN    111.222.123.210
         Anywhere on tun0           ALLOW IN    Anywhere
         Anywhere (v6) on tun0      ALLOW IN    Anywhere (v6)

         192.168.1.1/24             ALLOW OUT   Anywhere on eth1
         111.222.123.210            ALLOW OUT   Anywhere on eth0
         Anywhere                   ALLOW OUT   Anywhere on tun0
-        Anywhere (v6)              ALLOW OUT   Anywhere (v6) on tun0
+        Anywhere (v6)              ALLOW OUT   Anywhere (v6) on tun

 ## Issues